0x10cStandardsCommittee/0x10c-Standards/README.md

 ### MISC ###
 In this directory goes everything that does not fit in the other directories defined above.

+## Naming Standards ##

+Proposals for new standards must be named Proposal_<Subject>_<UID>.txt, where UID is a number starting by 1, incremented by 1 for each new proposal.
+Updates for a proposal should be submitted via updates to the file, not with a new file.

+Standards are named Standard_<Subject>.md and should adhere the [markdown format](http://daringfireball.net/projects/markdown/)

 ## Community ##

 With pull requests you can propose changes to drafts or create new drafts.